syncfusion-content/wpf-docs/wpf/Ribbon/Ribbon-State-Persistence.md

 </syncfusion:RibbonWindow>

+ {% endhighlight %}

-### Persisting Ribbon States Any Time while Running the Application
+# Persisting Ribbon States Any Time while Running the Application

 WPF Ribbon control now supports the persistence of its states any time while running the application.
 You can save and load the Ribbon states any time by using Ribbon methods.
 There are two methods to save and load the current Ribbon states.
 They are: